Congressional District # 08

 Soil, groundwater, and sediment at the Marinette site are contaminated with typical MGP-generated compounds that include polynuclear aromatic hydrocarbons (PAHs) and a group of volatile organic compounds (VOCs) called benzene, toluene, ethylbenzene, and xylene (BTEX).
 Site soil contains PAHs and BTEX and groundwater contaminants include PAHs, cyanide, naphthalene, and BTEX.
 Contaminated groundwater is believed to have discharged from the site into the Menominee River via the former slough.
 River sediment shows evidence of odor, sheen and/or tar associated with MGP wastes.

 People could be exposed to MGP wastes at the Marinette site by dermal contact with contaminated soil and/or river sediment or by drinking contaminated groundwater.
 Benthic (bottom-dwelling) organisms could be exposed to sediment contaminants in the river.
 Exposure to the MGP contaminants could cause toxic health effects.
 However, because the city-owned wastewater treatment plant is located on the former MGP property, exposure to contaminated soil is limited.
-Residents use the city water supply for drinking; therefore, no one is drinking contaminated groundwater from the site.
+Residents use the city water supply for drinking; therefore, no one is currently drinking contaminated groundwater from the site.

 WPSC and EPA entered a settlement agreement in May 2006 to address site conditions at six former MGP sites in Wisconsin including the Marinette site.
-Prior to this agreement, various investigations of the Marinette site were conducted from 1994 through 2002 under the Wisconsin Voluntary Cleanup Program.
+Prior to reaching this agreement, WPSC conducted various investigations of the Marinette site from 1994 through 2002 under the Wisconsin Voluntary Cleanup Program.
 In 2004, a limited amount of contaminated soil was removed to accommodate the city's modifications to its sewer line.
 Investigative results showed that site groundwater flowed generally north toward the Menominee River beneath the wastewater treatment plant property and easterly under Boom Landing Park.
 Routine groundwater monitoring occurred annually.

 In September 2012, EPA presented information regarding the Non-time Critical Removal Action of MGP-contaminated sediment from the Menominee River at the local Community Advisory Group meeting.
 The agenda and meeting minutes from that meeting are available on EPA's website.